WSU-kduncan/s24cicd-aschlotterbeck/README-CI.md

 		* To view the list of available Linux distributions available, enter the command `wsl -l -o`.
 		* Additional Linux distributions can be installed following the initial installation by using the command `wsl --install -d <distribution name>`.
 		* In Powershell, I used `wsl -v -l` to confirm that I am currently running WSL version 2.2.1.0.

+- How to install docker.
+		* I am running Ubuntu 22.04.4 LTS on my device and had to use `sudo apt install docker.io` to install Docker.
+		* After installation, I used `which docker` to locate the executable files.
+		* I also used `docker --version` to identify current version that was installed, which was Docker version 24.0.5.
+		* Lastly, I used `systemctl status docker` to confirm Docker was, in fact, installed and up and running on my system.
+		* To use Docker commands without using sudo, I used `sudo usermod -aG docker ubuntu` to add my user to the Docker group.

 	- How to build a container image from the `Dockerfile`.
 		* To build a container image from your `Dockerfile`, you use the command `docker build -t <name-your-image>:<tag> .`.